GRIP2 v1.3.2 MAPPING (for Traktor Pro and Akai Apc40 Mk2) & GRIPZ 3+7 ENERGY MIXING METHOD ©

 Rhythms

-The seven energy tactics in detail
+The capability of the seven energy tactics

-Here are the details on how the seven tactics are divided over fills, breaks and rhythms (and for those who are using the mapping, between brackets is how they are set up in the mapping):
+Here are the details on how the seven tactics are divided over fills, breaks and rhythms (and for those who are using the mapping, between brackets is how they are set up in the GRIP2 mapping):

-1. Fills (Yellow – Hotcues 1 and 2)
+Fills (Yellow – Hotcues 1 and 2)

 Fills can be used as an intro, outro, short intermezzo or to add energy on top of other parts playing.
 They are distinctive audio pieces of a track which ideally do not contain kick drums or no percussion at all.
 They can be short in length, used as loops or as one-shots or samples, and may contain for example synth sounds, a particular hook, chords and melodies or vocals.

-SPARK the energy
+1. SPARK the energy

 The energy tactic for using fills is called SPARK, referring to an electrical spark, as fills can be seen as sparks.